Taking a trip to the beach? Nothing’s worse than forgetting an item. Discover the beach essentials for baby to take on your next summer trip.

 7. Food and hydration

 Depending on your baby’s age, the food you bring can include anything from baby puree to bananas and crackers.
-Regardless of what you pack, make sure you take into account any food she will need during her regular schedule.
+Regardless of what you pack, make sure you take into account any food she might need during her regular schedule.

 - A bag to store trash

-- Sippy cup or bottles
+- Sippy cups or bottles